 We have a fire truck now paid for!
 Our Fire Chief, Shawn Bowie works closely with our office, and the monthly practices are rotated between the 3 stations.
-We have a total of 22 combined firemen between the municipalities of Portage-du-Fort, Bryson and l'Île-du-Grand-Calumet.
+We have a total of 14 combined firemen between the municipalities of Portage-du-Fort, Bryson and l'Île-du-Grand-Calumet.
 Our Fire dept. is trained in Ice Rescue.
 This year we are hoping some of our firemen will complete Water Rescue training as well.
-I would like to congratulate Ryan Fletcher on the completion of his Officer’s course this summer.
-Council purchased a Defibrillator this summer.
+Council purchased Defibrillators for all of their municipal buildings.
 We always welcome any persons interested in taking the Fire Safety Course (contact the office)!
 The new Fire Safety requirements prescribed by the province, will add expenses to our municipality’s budget in the future.
 The Firemen will be conducting the required home inspections for fire alarms.
 We will inform the residents prior to the visits.

 EMERGENCY PREPAREDNESS PLAN

 Our Emergency Preparedness Plan was approved by the Québec Ministry of Public Security, and is well underway.
 We have the first of two required dry hydrants installed (one at Cameron’s Farm and the second will be in town).
 Special thanks to Lisa Dagenais, our municipality’s Director General, for her commitment in this huge undertaking.
 Thanks to those who have added their name to the volunteer list, it is greatly appreciated!
-We received a grant of $16,500 towards this plan.
 Council is in the process of purchasing a generator for our emergency center with these funds.
 We would also like your cooperation in providing your contact info (phone, cell, email) to fully complete the Emergency Plan.

 You may have noticed new street lights!
 I give full credit to Councillor Guérette who worked diligently and devoted endless months on this project, to provide the town with a cost efficient and brighter light system.
 This will reduce the streetlights electric bill by 30 to 40%.
 This project was supported through our “gas tax” grant.